FDio/csit/docs/report/introduction/methodology_plrsearch.rst

 Otherwise the reported stdev of critical rate estimate is unrealistically low.

-Both functions are not only increasing, but convex (meaning the rate of increase is also increasing).
+Both functions are not only increasing, but also convex (meaning the rate of increase is also increasing).

 As `primitive function`_ to any positive function is an increasing function,